DMG Entertainment: History

-Founded by Filmmaker Dan Mintz and Producer Bing Wu, DMG started in commercial production for such brands as Volkswagen, Budweiser, and J&J, etc. winning awards.
-They later grew a full-service advertising agency which included strategy, creative development, media placement, live events, and digital.
+DMG Entertainment began as a film production company that was founded by Dan Mintz, Wu Bing, and Peter Xiao.

-In 2012 DMG would start co-producing and financing major motion pictures with Tri-Star, Sony and Marvel Studios.
-Their first picture Looper (Director Rian Johnson), starring Bruce Willis, Joseph Gordon Levitt and Emily Blunt, would generate 177 million dollars on a 30 million dollar budget.
+In 2012, DMG started co-producing and financing major motion pictures.
+Their first picture Looper generated 177 million dollars on a 30 million dollar budget.

-After Looper, DMG would go on to produce Iron Man 3 with Marvel Studios, directed by Shane Black and starring Robert Downey Jr., Don Cheadle, Gwenyneth Paltrow, Guy Pierce and Jon Favreau) which would later become the most successful of all the Iron Man movies grossing over $1.2 billion in worldwide box office revenue.
+After Looper, DMG would go on to produce Iron Man 3 with Marvel Studios, which would later become the most successful of all the Iron Man movies grossing over $1.2 billion in worldwide box office revenue.